Frequently Asked Questions

 not deleted on the POP3 server

-- Check the box Don't delete messages forwarded to this Recipient
+In v.
+2.x: Check the box Don't delete messages forwarded to this Recipient

 on the Recipient property page for each Recipient.

-it has selective routing criteria), you should also check the box Don't
+as a "catch-all" POP3 account, which has selective routing criteria), you should also check the box Don't

 - You may use the Delete mail left on POP3 server after ...days